Case Study: Solar Transformation at Veterans' Administration Hospitals, Texas

-The VA hospital in Kerrville now sports a closed loop glycol system consisting of 128 solar collectors arranged in 8 parallel rows.
-Heat from the solar system is used to deliver hot water to a laundry that serves both hospitals, as well as other federal sites in the San Antonio area.
-The solar system has had a major impact on the conventional energy requirement at the laundry in spite of an increase in operating hours to cope with increased demands for laundry services.
+The VA Hospital in Kerrville stands as another beacon of sustainable energy innovation.
+Its closed-loop glycol system is adorned with 128 solar collectors, arranged in eight parallel rows.
+The solar system has been engineered to supply hot water to a laundry facility serving both hospitals, as well as other federal sites in the San Antonio area.
+The impact of this solar system is evident in the significant reduction in the hospitals' conventional energy needs, even amid increased operating hours to meet growing demands for laundry services.

 The story of the Veterans' Administration Hospitals in San Antonio and Kerrville is one of visionary energy transformation.
 Under the capable subcontracting of Industrial Solar Technology and with the leadership of Johnson Controls, Inc., these hospitals embraced solar technology as a means to reduce their environmental footprint and energy costs.
 The installed 320 SunEarth flat plate collectors, accompanied by thoughtful system designs and thermal storage, have effectively reduced the hospitals' reliance on conventional energy sources, delivering sustainable energy solutions that align with modern environmental objectives.